derkork/godot-resource-groups/README.md

 ## Introduction

-Godot Resource Groups is a library for managing resource groups in Godot.
-It allows you to define resource groups - a set of resources that belong together.
+Godot Resource Groups is a library for dynamically loading resources in Godot.
+In Godot you can only load resources if you know their paths in advance.
+This means you will need to hard-code all resource paths.
+This is not only error-prone it also prevents bulk-loading of resources unless you hard-code each and every resource path.

+With this library you can define resource groups - a set of resources that belong together.
 You can then load these resources from your game code with a single line without having to hardcode the paths to the resources and doing any directory scanning.
 This is useful in a variety of situations:

 - you want to load all resources in a folder (e.g. all levels in your game to make a level selection screen)
 - you want to pre-load resources to avoid stuttering when loading them for the first time